rileyelwell/rileyelwell/README.md

 Hi, I’m @rileyelwell.
 I’m interested in software development, graphic design, game design, and web development.
-I am currently learning C, C++, HTML, CSS, and JS.
+I know C, C++, HTML, and a bit of CSS and JS.
+I am currently learning the Unity game engine and praciticing development on there.
+Any projects I finish will be uploaded to here soon afterward.

 You can contact me at rileyelwell2@gmail.com